 The Group carries its investment properties at fair value, with changes in fair values being recognised in profit or loss.
-The Group engaged real estate valuation experts to assess fair value as at 31 December 2019.
-The fair values of investment properties are determined by independent real estate valuation experts using recognised valuation techniques.
-These techniques comprises both the Comparison Approach and the Depreciated Replacement Cost Method.
-The key assumptions used to determine the fair value of these investment properties are provided in Note 28.
+The Group engaged external appraisers to assess the fair value as at 31 December 2020.
+There was an increase in the level of estimation uncertainty in determining valuation of the investment properties as at 31 December 2020 arising from the changes in market and economic conditions brought on by the COVID-19 pandemic.

-The investment properties carried at fair value as at 31 December 2019 amounted to \$16,771,000 (2018: \$25,219,000).
+The fair values of the investment properties are determined by external appraisers using the recognised valuation technique of Comparison Approach.
+The key assumptions used to determine the fair value of these investment properties are provided in Note 28(d).
+As at 31 December 2020, the investment properties amounted to \$98,613,000 (2019: \$16,771,000).